Clinical Health Emphasis

 This emphasis is designed for students who are interested in developing proficiency in evaluation, treatment and research with children and families.
 Courses cover the entire life span from infancy through old age and are presented from various theoretical viewpoints, including family-systems, psychodynamic, cognitive-behavioral and lifespan development.

 The program supports the study of ethnic and cultural issues as they affect the individual and the family.
 Faculty research interests include family violence, child abuse and neglect, adolescent development, childhood social competence and peer relationships, early childhood psychopathology, aging, child resiliency, divorce, child custody, step families, and process and outcomes of family interventions.

 Forensic Psychology Emphasis

-The forensic psychology emphasis focuses on the relationship and interdependency of law, social science, and clinical practice.
+This emphasis focuses on the relationship and interdependency of law, social science, and clinical practice.
 It provides the basic foundation for post-graduate training for a career in forensic clinical psychology.
 The emphasis requires the completion of an introductory course in forensics, which acquaints the student with the nature of the legal system and the varied roles of psychologists within it.
 This introduction also includes training in the basics of testimony – the preparation of a defensible report; the appropriate presentation of one’s qualifications; the persuasive presentation of psychological science to a judge, jury, or within an amicus brief; and the increased ability to withstand cross-examination.
 Additional courses address psychological assessment, violence, antisocial behavior, and other clinical topics.
 Students also have the option of taking an organizational psychology advanced seminar addressing conflict management or dispute resolution.
-Students are expected to address an issue in forensic psychology in their dissertation.
-They are also encouraged, but not required, to procure forensic training in their practicum or internship.
-Students are expected to take one Clinical Consultation course focusing on forensic issues.

 Integrative Psychology Emphasis